RestoRect: Degraded Image Restoration via Latent Rectified Flow & Feature Distillation: Experiments

-For the underwater image enhancement (UIE) task, we evaluate on UIEB \cite{li2019underwater} and LSUI \cite{peng2023u}, using PSNR, SSIM, and UIQM \cite{panetta2015human}.
-Higher values across all metrics indicate better performance.
-RestoRect outperforms RetiDiff by 1.76dB PSNR on UIEB and matches its performance on LSUI while achieving superior SSIM scores shown in Table \ref{tab:UIE}.
-For the backlit image enhancement (BIE) task, experiments are performed on BAID \cite{lv2022backlitnet}, with evaluation on PSNR, SSIM, and FID.
-RestoRect demonstrates substantial improvements with 4.48dB PSNR gain over RetiDiff and 11.65 FID reduction shown in Table \ref{tab:BAID}.
-Additionally, we test on real-world fundus image enhancement (FIE) \cite{deep_reitna_enhance} images using the LOL-v2-syn pretrained model, evaluating with BIQI and CLIPIQA \cite{wang2023exploring}, where higher CLIPIQA values indicate better performance.
-RestoRect achieves the lowest BIQI score of 6.033, outperforming SNRNet shown in Table \ref{tab:FIE}.
+For the underwater image enhancement (UIE) task, we evaluate on \hyperref[ac]{UIEB} \citep{li2019underwater} and \hyperref[ac]{LSUI} \citep{peng2023u}, where RestoRect outperforms RetiDiff by 1.76dB PSNR on \hyperref[ac]{UIEB} and matches its performance on \hyperref[ac]{LSUI} while achieving superior SSIM scores shown in Table \ref{tab:UIE}.
+For the backlit image enhancement (BAID) task, experiments are performed on \citep{lv2022backlitnet} where RestoRect demonstrates substantial improvements with 4.48dB PSNR gain over RetiDiff and 11.65 FID reduction shown in Table \ref{tab:BAID}.
+Additionally, we test on real-world fundus image enhancement (FIE) \citep{deep_reitna_enhance} images using the \hyperref[ac]{LOL}-v2-syn pretrained model, where RestoRect achieves the lowest BIQI score of 6.033, outperforming SNRNet shown in Table \ref{tab:FIE}.
 The visual results shown in Figure \ref{fig:uiefig} highlight our performance with details shown in yellow boxes (please zoom in for clarity).
-We note that Reti-Diff baseline images for UIEB and LSUI in middle row very closely match the ground truth while the scores are marginally worse than ours.
+Reti-Diff baseline images for \hyperref[ac]{UIEB} and \hyperref[ac]{LSUI} in middle row very closely match the ground truth while the scores are marginally worse than ours.
+This makes us believe that the publicly available checkpoints provided on Reti-Diff's github might be overfitted to the validation set, unlike our model which has not seen the validation set.